Joint replacement involves surgery to replace the ends of bones in a damaged joint. This surgery creates new joint surfaces.

 If you wait to have surgery until you have already lost a lot of your strength, flexibility, balance, endurance, and ability to be active, then after surgery you might have a harder time returning to your normal activities.

 Risks from knee replacement surgery include:

-- Problems with wound healing.
 Wound healing problems are more common in people who take corticosteroids or who have diseases that affect the immune system, such as rheumatoid arthritis and diabetes.

 This is uncommon.
 If it happens, the kneecap may move to one side of the knee, and it will "pop" back when you bend your knee.
 This may not be painful, but it may make the knee feel unstable, and it may be uncomfortable.
 Dislocation of the kneecap interferes with the way your thigh muscles (quadriceps) work.
 It usually needs to be treated with surgery.

 Current as of: November 16, 2020

 Author: Healthwise Staff